blorenzo-mcd/pipeline-test/README.md

 Check if at least one object inside the json has this path:

 ### payload > commits > author > email

+If not works, try a second commit.
+Like the one I'm doing right now.